freistli/AdvancedRAG/README.md

 ## Introduction
 The service can help developers quickly verify diffrent RAG indexing techniques (about accuracy and performance) for their own user cases, from Index Generation to verify the output through Chat Mode and Proofreading mode.

-It can run as local Docker or put it to Azure Container App.

-Is able to build and perform queries on these Index types:
+It can run as local Docker or put it to Azure Container App, build and perform queries on multiple importnat Index types.
+Below is the info about index types and how the project implements them:

-- Azure AI Search
+- Azure AI Search : Azure AI Search Python SDK

-- MS GraghRAG Local
+- MS GraghRAG Local : REST APIs Provided by GraghRAG accelerator

-- MS GraghRAG Global
+- MS GraghRAG Global : REST APIs Provided by GraghRAG accelerator

-- Knowledge Graph
+- Knowledge Graph : LlamaIndex

-- Recursive Retriever
+- Recursive Retriever : LlamaIndex

-- Summary Index
+- Summary Index : LlamaIndex

 <img src="https://github.com/user-attachments/assets/e5d5da11-7091-4565-95ab-b6a1f0918283" alt="drawing" width="800"/>